Top-Rated Ski Resorts Found In Europe

 These are all interlinked by lifts, which helps with the amazing view.
 Aside from all these fancy features, Lech remains among the best places to ski in Europe.
 Another unique feature of Lech is the fact that it is surrounded by the fifth-biggest ski area in the world, known as Ski Arlberg.
 The lifts also provide a link to another surrounding luxury ski resort, St. Anton.
 During the snow ski seasons in Europe, Lech usually has a double-fold of snow as compared with neighbouring regions.

-All these and more make Lech the go-to resort to experience one of the best skiing in Europe.
+All these and more make Lech the go-to resort to experience one of the best skiing in Europe in December.

 St. Anton may be described as the ‘energy storehouse’ of skiing.
 This is because it is always abuzz with various activities simultaneously; there is never a dull moment on St. Anton.
 This is a particularly favourite spot for professional skiers who come together for run-offs and competitions on the challenging terrain of the resort.